Male Incontinence Doctor in Huntsville, AL

+Frequent urination and bladder leakage is an issue many men face as they get older.
+If you are experiencing bladder concerns, it may be time to consult with a urologist about your symptoms.
 The highly trained urologists at Urology Specialists, P.C. have extensive experience testing for and treating male urinary incontinence.
 They will take the time to fully discuss your symptoms in order to determine the treatment that is best for you.
-Call (256) 882-3605 to schedule an appointment at our office today!
+Call (256) 882-3605 to schedule an appointment at our urology office in Huntsville today!

 What is Male Urinary Incontinence?